naparuba/tanuki-www/content/pages/docs/guides/datacenters.md

 # Multi-Datacenter Deploys

-One of the key features of Consul is its support for multiple datacenters.
+One of the key features of XXX is its support for multiple datacenters.
-The [architecture](/docs/internals/architecture.html) of Consul is designed to promote a low-coupling of datacenters, so that connectivity issues or failure of any datacenter does not impact the availability of Consul in other regions.
+The [architecture](/docs/internals/architecture.html) of XXX is designed to promote a low-coupling of datacenters, so that connectivity issues or failure of any datacenter does not impact the availability of XXX in other regions.
 This means each datacenter runs independently, with a dedicated group of servers and a private LAN [gossip pool](/docs/internals/gossip.html).

 To get started, we initially just [bootstrap](/docs/guides/bootstrapping.html) each datacenter individually.
-We should have at least two datacenters now, which we can refer to as `dc1` and `dc2`, although the names are opaque to Consul.
+We should have at least two datacenters now, which we can refer to as `dc1` and `dc2`, although the names are opaque to XXX.

 The next step is to ensure that all the server nodes join the WAN gossip pool.
 To query the known WAN nodes, we use the `members` command:

 ```
-$ consul members -wan
+$ XXX members -wan
 ...
 ```